Showtime for Stadia cloud gaming service

 Stadia Pro subscriptions, priced at $10 a month in the US, will be available in 14 countries in North America and Europe.

-Subscribers will be able to buy games that will be hosted at Google data centers, but some free games will be available to them, starting with "Destiny 2: The Collection."
+Subscribers are able to buy games that will be hosted at Google data centers, but some free games will be available to them, starting with "Destiny 2: The Collection."

 - Game on -

-Stadia on smartphones at the start will work with WiFi connections rather than rely on mobile telecom services.
+Stadia on smartphones, at the start, works with WiFi connections rather than rely on mobile telecom services.

 Being able to play without lags or interruptions is paramount to gamers, and flawed internet connections could cause frustration.
 Internet speed will also determine how rich in-game graphics can be.

-Some promised features such as integration with YouTube will not be in place at launch.
+Some promised features such as integration with YouTube were not in place at launch.

 Google appeared to be committed to making Stadia a success, according to Ubisoft senior vice president of partnerships Chris Early.